 Lightweight with Hybrid Construction

-Lightweight jackets that use traditional synthetic insulation and shell fabrics don't usually breathe well, but these hybrids add thin, stretchy, and breathable fabric in key areas All the jackets in this category have a combination of features that focus on wind resistance in some areas but promote breathability in others.
-The Outdoor Research Cathode, Arc'teryx Atom LT, and Columbia Mighty Lite all incorporate highly breathable softshell panels in key areas under the arms and insulated, wind resistant construction on the chest and back.
+Lightweight jackets that use traditional synthetic insulation and shell fabrics don't usually breathe well, but these hybrids add thin, stretchy, and breathable fabric in key areas.
+All the jackets in this category have a combination of features that focus on wind resistance in some areas, yet promote breathability in others.
+The Outdoor Research Cathode and the Arc'teryx Atom LT both incorporate highly breathable softshell panels in key areas under the arms, and insulated, wind resistant construction on the chest and back.
 We find this style of construction very comfortable and versatile for use in various activities.
 The low bulk under the arms is also quite comfortable and significantly increases mobility.
-When worn as an outer layer, these jackets can dump heat and moisture from the breathable panels while still protecting your core from cold wind.
+When worn as an outer layer, these jackets can dump heat and moisture from the breathable panels, while still protecting your core from cold wind.
 The Arc'teryx Atom SL, the lightest model we reviewed, takes the hybrid design up a step, featuring a lightly insulated torso, softshell side panels, and a soft mesh lining in the arms.

 Products in this category include:

 Traditional Style Insulated Jackets

-As we continue along the lightweight jacket continuum, we find lightly insulated products that are less capable of shedding heat and sweat (less breathable), and instead focus on protecting you from wind and a little bit of rain or snow.
+As we continue along the jacket continuum, we find lightly to heavily insulated models that are less capable of shedding heat and sweat (less breathable), and instead focus on protecting you from wind and a little bit of rain or snow.
 These jackets use wind resistant ripstop nylon for the entire shell and some incorporate near continuous liners or shell fabric to block the wind.
-The Rab Xenon X uses a near continuous outer shell fabric designed to block wind and resist water and is warmer than similarly light models – it is our hands-down favorite for a lightly insulated jacket used as an outer layer.
+The Rab Xenon X uses a near continuous outer shell fabric designed to block wind and resist water and is warmer than similarly light models – it is our hands-down favorite for a light weight insulated jacket used as an outer layer.